Military recruitment

-Military recruitment refers to the activity of attracting people to, and selecting them for, military training and employment.
+Military recruitment is attracting people to, and selecting them for, military training and employment.

 Demographics

 Gender

 Across the world, a large majority of recruits to state armed forces and non-state armed groups are male.
 The proportion of female personnel varies internationally; for example, it is approximately 3% in India, 10% in the UK, 13% in Sweden, 16% in the US, and 27% in South Africa.

 While many states do not recruit women for ground close combat roles (i.e. roles which would require them to kill an opponent at close quarters), several have lifted this ban in recent years, including larger Western military powers such as France, the UK, and US.

 Compared with male personnel and female civilians, female personnel face substantially higher risks of sexual harassment and sexual violence, according to British, Canadian, and US research.

 Some states, including the UK, US and Canada have begun to recognise a right of transgender people to serve openly in their armed forces, although this development has met with political and cultural resistance.